Rayane Doucouré

-Rayane Sami Doucouré (born 30 March 2001) is a professional footballer who plays as a defender for Red Star.
+Rayane Sami Doucouré (born 30 March 2001) is a professional footballer who plays as a defender for club Aubagne Air Bel.
 Born in France, he is a Guinea youth international.

 Life and career

 Doucouré was born on 30 March 2001 in Pantin, France.
 He is a native of Paris, France.
 He was born to a Guinean father and Moroccan mother.

 In 2010, he joined the youth academy of French side CMS de Pantin.
 In 2012, he joined the youth academy of Solitaires Paris Est. In 2014, he joined the youth academy of Red Star.
 In 2016, he joined the youth academy of Rennes.
 He started his senior career with the club's reserve team.
 In 2021, he signed for Guingamp B. In 2022, he signed for Bordeaux.
 In 2023, Doucouré signed for Red Star.
 He helped the club win the league.

 Doucouré has been called up to represent Guinea internationally.
 He is eligible to represent Guinea internationally through his father.
 He was called up to the Guinea national team for 2026 FIFA World Cup qualification.
 He previously represented France internationally at youth level.
 He played for the France U16, France U17, France U18, and the France U19.